Enrollment: 4,140 (2016-17)

 - Master of Arts in Theological Studies

-- Master of Arts in Spiritual Formation - Portland
+- Master of Arts in Spiritual Direction - Portland

-- Master of Arts in Spiritual Formation - Online
+- Master of Arts in Spiritual Direction - Online

-- Master of Arts in Ministry Leadership - Portland
+- Master of Arts in Ministry - Portland

-- Master of Arts in Ministry Leadership - Online
+- Master of Arts in Ministry - Online

 - Master of Arts in Intercultural Studies